Nihil-1/FF8ModdingWiki/FF8/Technical Reference/Battle/ai_info.md

 author: nihil
 ---

-This section will list all opcode of the game
+This section will list all opcode of the game, with a type list of parameters

 1. TOC
 {:toc}

+# Opcode list

 ## Opcode 0x00 (0) - return